 How’s this story going to end?

-Articles on the main differences between the Anglo-And the Confucian-Asian cluster available at the following links:
+Some articles on the main differences between the Anglo-And the Confucian-Asian cluster are available at the following links:

 - Chhokar, Jagdeep S., Brodbeck, Felix C., House, Robert J. (eds.).
 (2008).
 “Culture and Leadership across the World: The GLOBE Book of In-Depth Studies of 25 Societies”.
 New York: Taylor & Francis